What curriculum does the Farm and Forest school use?

 Can parents participate or volunteer?

 Yes!
 We appreciate the talent and enthusiasm of parents in our community who are willing to share their work and wisdom with us.
-Volunteering can take on many forms – helping us reach out to new families, helping with landscaping and land improvement, assisting with building projects for the play yard, helping prepare for festivals and special occasions, etc.
+Volunteering can take on many forms – helping us reach out to new families, helping with landscaping and land improvement, assisting with building projects, helping prepare for festivals, etc.